VeryLittleGravitas/CredibilityProblem/README.md

 ### California Child Welfare Digital Service

 In 2015 our principal's work with Code for America led to California's [Health and Human Services Agency](http://www.chhs.ca.gov), [Department for Social Services](http://www.cdss.ca.gov), [Office of Systems Integration](http://www.cdss.ca.gov), [Government Operations Agency](http://govops.ca.gov) and [Department of Technology](http://www.cio.ca.gov) working together to found the [Child Welfare Digital Service](https://cwds.ca.gov).

+Our work included:

+* Reviewing draft RFPs and procurement/acquisition strategies
+* Advising leadership on the risks of traditional monolithic waterfall procurement
+* Recommending an achievable way forward

+Our recommendations included:

+* Procurement and contracting reform
+* Transforming and simplifying governance to prioritize quickly and frequently meeting user needs
+* Improving the State's internal digital delivery capability and resources

+We worked with the State to put recommendations in place and continue to support the Child Welfare Digital Service.

 Read more: